Updated on January 15th, 2025

 - Non-food items: Seal pet food, birdseed and dried flowers in airtight containers immediately after opening.

-- Jar lids and under cans: Weekly cleaning sessions targeting jar lids and can bottoms.
+- Jar lids and under cans: Clean jar lids and can bottoms weekly to remove food residues and prevent moth activity.

-- Trash cans: Regular cleaning behind and underneath trash cans to remove debris.
+- Trash cans: Clean behind and underneath trash cans to remove debris.

 - Comfort areas: Implement a no-food policy or ensure immediate cleanup after snacking in living spaces.